adela914/tvmaze/README.md

 # TVMaze

-This app lets you browse TV shows in a simple, friendly way.
-On the home page, shows are grouped by genre and you can slide through each group.
-There’s a search box in the header—start typing and you’ll immediately see matching results.
+This app lets you browse TV shows in a simple, friendly way.The home page groups shows by genre and presents each group in a horizontal carousel.
+Results are globally sorted by rating (highest first), and more shows load seamlessly as you paginate.
+A header search provides instant, inline results.
 Click any show to open its detail page.
-Short on-screen toasters appear when something needs your attention.
-It’s designed to feel quick, clear, and easy to use.
+Lightweight toast notifications surface errors.
+The UI is designed to be quick, clear, and easy to use.

 ## Architecture decisions